rubensgomes/appsgo-javascript/README.md

-# appsgo (AngularJS)
+# appsgo

 appsgo is a mobile web application that provides unit convertion (length, temperature, mass), currency rates, and other utilities (like sensor temperature at Rubens' living room).
-This mobile web application was developed as a playground for [Rubens](http://www.rubens-gomes.com) to learn more about the AngularJS JavaScript framework.
+This mobile web application was developed as a playground for [Rubens](http://www.rubens-gomes.com) to learn more about the "AngularJS" and the completely new "Angular 2" JavaScript frameworks.

-The mobile web app is currently deployed in the following site:
+The AngularJS version of this mobile web app is currently deployed in the following site:

 http://www.rubens-gomes.com/appsgo/

+And the "Angular 2" version is currently under development.

 ## Installation